Vladimir Voevodsky: Work

 In 2009, he constructed the univalent model of Martin-Löf type theory in simplicial sets.
 This led to important advances in type theory and in the development of new univalent foundations of mathematics that Voevodsky worked on in his final years.
-He worked on a Coq library UniMath using univalent ideas.
+He worked on a Rocq (then: Coq) library UniMath using univalent ideas.

 In April 2016, the University of Gothenburg awarded an honorary doctorate to Voevodsky.

 Death and legacy

-Voevodsky died on 30 September 2017 at his home in Princeton, from an aneurysm.
-He is survived by daughters Diana Yasmine Voevodsky and Natalia Dalia Shalaby.
+Voevodsky died on 30 September 2017 at his home in Princeton, New Jersey, aged 51, from an aneurysm.
+He was survived by his daughters, Diana Yasmine Voevodsky and Natalia Dalia Shalaby.